erred/uva-sne/inr7.md

 - https://www.as112.net/

 ## Q11.
 Perform a traceroute to 145 100 101 1 using a Web-based traceroute tool like https //www net princeton edu/traceroute html and note the ASs that are traversed.
 Now trace 145 100 104 1.
 Why does this trace take a different route although both addresses are part of OS3's 145 100 96 0/20 range?

+from a VM in Google cloud:

+- 145.100.101.1 (styx.os3.nl)

+  - AS15169: GOOGLE
+  - timeout

+- 145.100.104.1 (router.studexp.nl)

+  - AS15169: GOOGLE
+  - timeout
+  - AS1103: SURFnet
+  - timeout

+- presumably at some point a more specific route is advertised for 145.100.104.1 (the studexp network?) which leads to the traffic being routed through surfnet

 ```
 traceroute to 145.100.101.1 (145.100.101.1), 30 hops max, 60 byte packets